Logo

 We know that 30 to 50 per cent of PhD candidates don’t complete globally.
 Countries such as the UK and Australia, where about a quarter of students don’t finish their PhD, actually congratulate themselves on their efficient completions.
 While my day job involves trying to help more people finish on time, I also know that choosing to stop can sometimes be the right decision.

-Supervisors, candidates and universities need to be more open to having conversations about quitting.
+Supervisors, candidates and universities need to be more open to having conversations about quitting PhDs.
 Why do candidates choose to quit, how many people do so and what happens to them afterwards?
 It’s almost impossible to get detailed, accurate data about completion rates.
-People who quit leave the university and, therefore, we often don’t see what they do next.
+When people quit they leave the university, so we often don’t see what they do next.
 If we don’t talk openly about stopping, people who are considering it feel isolated and uncertain.
 But it isn’t rare, and supervisors are in a privileged position to recognise the signs early – and then, as appropriate, support their candidates as they successfully navigate away from the PhD.

 After all, graduating with a doctorate is not the only pathway towards contributing to knowledge, discovering new information or being recognised as an expert.
 That incomplete doctorate might be suitable for a patent or to spin out into an industry application.
 Perhaps it makes sense to publish your findings in an academic article – or a public-facing book.
 Similarly, the skills that candidates have already developed in pursuing their research might be an asset in their job beyond academia.